Why was the Fire Service Act Reviewed?

 • A sustainable, stable, and equitable funding system for fire services

-The review also focussed on the synergies between the SES and the TFS, to consider the best operating platform for both organisations.
+The review also focused on the synergies between the SES and the TFS, to consider the best operating platform for both organisations.

 What informed the decision?